florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.0.5 =
+* Added support for theme developers who would like to integreate BWP Minify into their themes
+	* Added a new hook added for `min` path.
+	* Added new hooks to allow theme developers to only minify certain media files (see [this section](http://betterwp.net/wordpress-plugins/bwp-minify/#allowed-handles) for more details).
+	* Some bug fixes.
+* A lot of improvements have been made to catch styles and scripts printed using `wp_print_scripts` and `wp_print_styles`.
+* The base (`b`) parameter has been removed from the minify string to add support for non-standard WordPress installation (`wp-content` has been moved or renamed.)
+Thanks to [Lee Powell](http://twitter.com/leepowell) for bug reports and patches!
+* Fixed a bug that makes BWP Minify fail to determine the cache directory in a sub-folder installation of Multi-site.
+* Fixed a possible incompatibility issue with Easy Fancybox, thanks to Bob for reporting!
+* Minor bug fixes for login and signup pages.

 = 1.0.4 =
 * Fixed an incompatibility issue with media files' uppercase letters.